Niraj32desai/Niraj32desai.github.io/README.md

 # Calculator using HTML,CSS and JAVASCRIPT
-This is a prototype of my individual college project of FSD-1.
+This is my college sem 3 individual project